 Proficiency Tests

 Arlington Public Schools will facilitate the proficiency test requirement for students by offering approved language assessments in-district at least annually.
-Students who scored 4 or 5 on an AP Exam in their junior year do not need to take an assessment, but must still apply for the Seal.
+Students who scored 4 or 5 on an AP Exam in their junior year do not need to take an assessment, but must confirm with their AP teacher that their scores have been shared with the Director of World Languages

 Awards

-Students who meet the criteria will be recognized at a celebration annually each spring and will have an official MA Seal of Biliteracy affixed to the diploma or transcript.
+Students who meet the criteria will be recognized at a celebration annually each spring and will have an official MA Seal of Biliteracy notation indicated on their transcript upon gradutaion.
 To qualify for any of the awards, a student must meet all of the graduation requirements and the additional criteria in the chart above.